dinakaranonline/blog/_posts/2020-08-23-Learning-New-Language-through-Duolingo-Reflections-On-DailyRoutine-and-Personalized-Learning.md

   Personalized Learning
 ---

 I have been using a language learning app called Duolingo to learn Hindi.
-Duolingo has a really nifty app that provides an easy way to learn new languages bit by bit every day and the makes of the app have gamified the whole experience.
+Duolingo has a really nifty app that provides an easy way to learn new languages bit by bit every day and the makers of the app have gamified the whole experience.
 I have been taking Hindi lessons for 50+ days and every day it is not more than 10-15 minutes.
 The app is fun and gets you interested to learn every day by sending pretty quirky and fun notifications.
 Here are some of the reflections after using the app.

 ### 1. Importance of Daily Routine